Click to Skip Ahead

 Your ranch dressing can contain several other additives that make it dangerous to give to your dog, including artificial colors and preservatives.

-There are no nutritional benefits to adding ranch to your pet’s diet.
+There are no nutritional benefits or any reason for dogs to have ranch in their diet.

 Can My Dog Have an Allergic Reaction to Ranch Dressing?

-Unfortunately, many dogs are lactose intolerant and can have trouble with the buttermilk in ranch.
+Unfortunately, many dogs are lactose intolerant and can have trouble with the buttermilk in ranch dressing.
 Onions and garlic can also initiate signs of an allergic reaction.

 Can My Dog Eat a Ranch-Flavored Snack?